aci-ref/facilitation_leading_practices/activities/08-connections.md

 even join a first meeting or remain CC’d for email discussions - an approach that can be important for ensuring leading practices and correcting initial misinformation.
-Generally, the facilitator should step back after communication productively kicks off, but reiterate the availability of any needed support and assistance, including participation in any future discussions.
+Generally, the facilitator should step back after communication productively kicks off but reiterate the availability of any needed support and assistance, including participation in any future discussions.
 Even when two researchers have other, non-ACI-specific research aspects in common (e.g.